 Lymphedema and chronic venous insufficiency are costly and lifelong conditions with debilitating physical and psychological impacts on patients.
 We estimate the addressable market opportunity for our solutions treating lymphedema and chronic venous insufficiency in the United States is approximately \$4.1 billion.
 We believe that between three to five million people in the United States are living with lymphedema.
 Based on an analysis of claims data commissioned by us, we estimate approximately 700,000 patients were diagnosed with lymphedema during the 12 months ended June 30, 2014.
 We estimate that the addressable market opportunity fo our Flexitouch System is approximately \$3.5 billion in the United States once clinicians, payers and patients are educated on the benefits of our products.
 This estima is based on the number of patients diagnosed with lymphedema and our average selling price per device.
 We believe that chronic venous insufficiency afflicts approximately 8% of the U.S. population, and this percentage may rise due to the growing prevalence of obesity and cancer, as well as an aging population.
 Based on an analysis of claims data commissioned by us, we estimate there were over 1.5 million patients diagnosed with venous leg ulcers in the United States during the 12 months ended June 30, 2014.
 We estimate that our immediately addressable patient population consists of the 30% to 40% of these patients, or approximately 525,000 patients, for whom we believe device reimbursement is available because their venous leg ulcers have not resolved after six months of treatment.
-We estimat the addressable market opportunity for our ACTitouch System is approximately \$580 million in the United States, which is based on the number of patients diagnosed with unresolved venous leg ulcers and our average selling price per device.
+We estimate the addressable market opportunity for our ACTitouch System is approximately \$580 million in the United States, which is based on the number of patients diagnosed with unresolved venous leg ulcers and our average selling price per device.
+These estimates of addressable market opportunities are based on a number of internal and third-party estimates, which in turn are based on projections of current trends in the diagnosis and compression with multilayered bandages, compression garments or pumps.
+Typically, this therapy begins with clinic visits three to five times per week for four to eigl weeks, which is costly and time consuming.
+At that point, clinical improvement plateaus or reimbursement for the therapy ends and patients transition to self-administered home-based care.
+Manual lymphatic drainage is difficult for patients to self-administer due to limited range of motion and treatment techniques that are difficult to replicate, and traditional pump-based compression is uncomfortable and has not demonstrated the benefits of our advanced pneumatic pump.